codefellows/setup-guide/system-setup/5-git.md

 ## Git Config

 Like artists, programmers sign their work.
 Let's configure Git to sign your commits with your name and email address.

-Make sure you use the same email your registered with at [GitHub](https://github.com)

 **WARNING:** Before running the following commands one line at at time, replace `YOUR FULL NAME` and `YOUR EMAIL ADDRESS` with the name and email from [Your GitHub Account](https://github.com/settings/profile)